Absence of positive eigenvalues of magnetic Schr\"odinger operators: Magnetic Schr odinger operators and the Poincar e gauge

 One could extend the above setting by allowing a splitting $V= V_+-V_-$, where the positive and negative parts of $V$ are given by $V_\pm = \max(\pm V,0)$.
 The discussion in \cite{s1} shows that for arbitrary $V_+\in L^1_{\text{loc}}$, the quadratic form

 is well defined and closed on the form domain $\calD(Q_{A,V_+}) = \calD((P-A))\cap \calQ(V_+) $, where $\calQ(V_+)= \calD(\sqrt{V_+}) $ and that $\calC^\infty_0$ is still dense in $\calD(Q_{A,V_+})$ in the graph norm $\|\varphi\|_{A,V_+}= (\Q_{A,V_+}(\varphi)+\|\varphi\|_2^2)^{1/2}$.
-Again this closed quadratic form corresponds to a unique self--adjoint operator $H_{A,V_+}$ and in order to define a self--adjoint operator $H_{A,V}$ via the KLMN theorem. it is enough to assume that $V_-$ is form small w.r.t.~$H_{A,V_+}$.
+Again this closed quadratic form corresponds to a unique self--adjoint operator $H_{A,V_+}$ and in order to define a self--adjoint operator $H_{A,V}$ via the KLMN theorem.
+It is enough to assume that $V_-$ is form small w.r.t.~$H_{A,V_+}$.

 More important for us is the observation due to Combescure and Ginibre \cite{cg} that rather singular potentials $V$ can be form bounded with respect to $P^2$, and by the diamagnetic inequality then also with respect to $(P-A)^2$.
-Assume that $V= \nabla\cdot \Sigma +W$, where $\Sigma$ is a locally square integrable vector field on $\R^d$ and $W$ is locally integrable.
-For $\varphi\in\calC^\infty_0$, an integration by parts shows